 At the time it was cut, the rock was hand carved out of sandstone by convicts, and made for the then wife of Governor Macquarie.
-It comes as no surprise therefore, that the peninsula itself was named Mrs. Macquarie’s Point.
+It comes as no surprise that the peninsula itself was named Mrs Macquarie’s Point.

 Mrs Macquaries Chair, Walk, Point & Parking, Royal Botanic Gardens, Sydney

 A closer look at the chair reveals an inscription that makes mention of Mrs Macquarie’s Road.
-This is an important part of the chair’s history largely because this road linked Mrs Macquaries Point to the original Government House (which is present-day Museum of Sydney).
+This is an essential part of the chair’s history mainly because this road linked Mrs Macquaries Point to the original Government House (which is the present-day Museum of Sydney).
 This road was constructed to benefit the Governor’s wife.
 Today, there is hardly any remnant of this road, apart from a channel where the road passed above.

-Admission to this attraction is free of charge.
 To get to Mrs Macquaries Chair, take on the Sydney Explorer Route and get off at stop number 5.
-For anyone using train services, get off at Circular Quay.
-With bus services, alight at the Art Gallery and take an easy stroll to the rock chair.
+For anyone using the train services, get off at Circular Quay.
+With bus services, alight at the Art Gallery and take a stroll to the rock chair.
 Paid parking is available nearby for motorists.